mmolenda/missalemeum/README.md

 ## Docker

+Docker setup for this project runs multi stage build.
+In the first stage an optimised production build of React UI is created.
-Docker setup copies only the necessary files from Divinum Officium to keep the image light and serves the application using Gunicorn.
+In the second step Docker setup copies only the necessary files from Divinum Officium to keep the image light and serves the application using Gunicorn.

 ```bash
 $ docker build -t missalemeum .